 The National Youth Theatre approached me to create the live video design that would form a central part of the storytelling in the show.

 The set for Selfie was designed to work on top of the incumbent production of Stomp at the Ambassadors Theatre.
 The set design included two projectable surfaces.
-One in the form of a giant portrait frame upstage centre, the other in the form of a downstage full-size flown gauze.
+One in the form of an oversize portrait frame upstage centre, the other in the form of a downstage gauze.

 The portrait frame was back-projected to give a crisp, bright image with a short, uninterrupted throw.
 This ensured the image would be able to sit alongside theatrical lighting with minimum loss of clarity, and sufficient brightness.
 The projector was flipped 90 degrees to maximise the 1920x1080 resolution and achieve minimum crop of the 16:9 ratio.
 A super-wide angle lens was also fitted to achieve the required projected area over a very short throw distance.

 The gauze was front-projected from the circle balcony to achieve a full-stage projectable area.
 Acoustic baffles were used to silence the noise of the projector, which was above the audience in the stalls.

 The most important projected element of the show was the image of Dorian herself.
 The image needed to be able to evolve to reflect the character’s descent into vanity, whilst making full use of the capabilities of video.

 The first stage was to obtain the still images that would form the basis of the video design.
 It was decided that the initial portrait should show Dorian totally unaware of the camera.
 The subsequent images would show gradual self-awareness, leading to complete self-obsession.